 - Take them for a visit to see the environment.

-- Have a trial run, they could stay of an hour and build it up
+- Have a trial run, they could stay for an hour and build it up

 - Have a safe adult attachment figure, that they know will greet them when you say goodbye

 - Go with a friend

 - Have a clear goodbye transition ( meet the safe adult, hug, and say goodbye)

 4. Educate your child about worries, separation anxiety or social anxiety.

 Research shows that “psycho-education” and “parent power” (you can help your child!!!) will, in turn, enable your child to manage anxiety.
 (Buy a book or sit and talk with them, we all know what it means to suffer from stress).